Adamkadaban/howtowincptc/src/reporting/index.md

 		- If there is an MOU or SLA, describe if they are met as per the environment.
 	- Methodologies, approaches, risk rating systems
 		- Probably makes more sense in the appendix
-		- This shows that there are standards being used.
-PTES is good bc it's standardized
+		- This demonstrates that the engagement follows established standards.
+PTES is a good choice as it is well-standardized.
 		- Include a diagram of the methodology

 - Technical Findings